mchirino89/mchirino89.github.io/pages/about.md

-Beyond that, I like reading ([A LOT](https://www.goodreads.com/user/show/95758480-mauricio-chirino)), also collaborate and [give back](https://stackoverflow.com/users/2376336/mauricio-chirino) to the community when time and family obligation allow me to.
+Beyond that, I like reading ([A LOT](https://www.goodreads.com/user/show/95758480-mauricio-chirino)), also collaborate and [give back](https://stackoverflow.com/users/2376336/mauricio-chirino) to the community when time and family obligations allow me to.
 Feel free to [reach me out](https://github.com/mchirino89) or leave some [comment](https://twitter.com/Chirino89M).
 If it's a business/idea topic you can also [find me around](https://www.linkedin.com/in/mauriciochirino/) with a more serious face 👨🏽‍💻

 Right now I'm working on [PedidosYa](https://www.pedidosya.com/).
-For those of you reading from USA, it's like [_DoorDash_](https://www.doordash.com/en-US) but in Latin America -it's not a claim bold on my behalf: I knew theirs [Mobile technical lead in](https://www.linkedin.com/in/laurodriguez7/) a conference and those were her exact same words 😄-
+For those of you reading from USA, it's like [_DoorDash_](https://www.doordash.com/en-US) but in Latin America -it's not a bold claim on my behalf: I knew theirs [Mobile technical lead in](https://www.linkedin.com/in/laurodriguez7/) a conference and those were her exact same words 😄-

+## My résumé?

+Need a PDF version of my CV?
+No problem: download it {%- include cvDownloadable.html -%}

+Cheers!